 We Need to Break the Mental Illness Stigma

 Mental illness and mental health (wellness) are topics I am very passionate about it.
-I have the privilege of working in this challenging field, specifically focusing on Suicide Prevention [veteran community] and Mental Health First Aid (MHFA).
+I am privileged to work in this challenging field, specifically focusing on Suicide Prevention [veteran community] and Mental Health First Aid (MHFA).
 Due to the COVID-19 pandemic and the multiple challenges it has introduced, I have dedicated myself to trying to understand how other people view mental illness.

 Mental illnesses involve changes in emotion, thinking, or behavior (or a combination of these).
 Mental illnesses are associated with distress and/or problems functioning in social, work, or family activities.
 Mental illness is common.